-If you need a proof that you can still start a computer company in a time where giants are already roaming the Earth, MSI is the entity that will provide that evidence.
+If you need a proof that you can still start a computer company in a time where large computer brands are already dominating, MSI is the entity that will provide that evidence.
 The company was launched about 30 years ago as Micro-Star International.
 It made its debut in Taiwan, basically sharing the country with Acer and Asus – two of the aforementioned giants – and, initially, it only dealt with motherboards and graphics cards.
 That’s how it managed to build a reputation and, in 2004, went head-first into the computer market.
 This proved to be an amazingly good idea, as MSI became, within the short span of 10 years, the 4th ranked laptop brand, awarded by the Laptop magazine.
 Currently, MSI is ranked 5th overall, according to most of the critics, but it’s gaining more and more field with some of the best products the market has ever seen.

 Now it’s high time that we introduce you to our personal favorite MSI models.
 There’s not much to talk about, so this is going to be a pretty comprehensive list.
 Take a look at what MSI has to offer and make your choice; we can guarantee that whatever you pick, you’re going to seriously enjoy.